zeroluck/docs/sources/faq/general.md

 ![Screenshot](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrustConfiguration/Configuration/Authentication/Manage_Authentication_Primary_key_change.png)

-Now you will want to update your IDP login page to request `Email Address` instead of `Username`.
+Now you will want to update your IDP login page to display `Email Address` as the requested identifier.
 In order to do that you need to modify the `login.xhtml` file, which is located in `/opt/tomcat/webapps/oxauth/`.
 Insert `Email Address` as the value for `outputLabel`; this snippet is under the `dialog` class.
 See the screenshot below.

 ![Screenshot](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrustConfiguration/Configuration/Authentication/Email_Address.png)